Dog-Friendly Mission Beach, QLD: Visiting with a Dog

 Gorgeous palm-lined Mission Beach

 At the time of our visit, dogs needed to stay on a leash on the beach.
-However, as of June 2023, there are now two permanent off-leash dog beaches around Mission Beach, plus another one being trialled.
+However, as of January 2025, there are now three permanent off-leash dog beaches around Mission Beach, after successful trials.
+Head to one of these three off-leash dogs beaches, from north to south:

 Dog Walks on South Missiong Beach

-At the northern end of Mission Beach, it’s possible to walk one way along the beach and then return through the forest behind the beach along the Ulysses Link Walking Track.
+At the northern end of Mission Beach, it’s possible to walk one way along the beach (still on-leash on this stretch) and then return through the forest behind the beach along the Ulysses Link Walking Track.
 Alternatively, make use of the many picnic areas and tables scattered along the beaches.

 Ulysses Link Walking Track